hq6/HTML5CanvasInterposer/README.md

 The goal of this code is to allow interposition on the calls to HTML5Canvas getContext.

-It should be easy to modify, or deny calls based on the interposition, rather than merely log that they are happening.
+It should be easy to modify, log, or deny calls based on the interposition.

 ## Usage